 At the other end of the building spectrum are the people who are talented and perhaps even professional artists and craftsmen.
 These creations look stunning and fly reliably over a wide wind speed range.
 Cellular kites, inflatables, whimsical artistic works, the variety is breathtaking.
 Some of these high-end kites might take hundreds of hours to complete.

 But many of us are in the middle ground.
 We just want a kite that looks OK, flies high, flies reliably and doesn't take too long to build!
 Is that you?
-If so, you'll be glad to find my Making Dowel Kites book!
+If so, you'll make good use of my e-books!

 A morning or afternoon on the weekend is enough time to set aside for making something which will return hours of enjoyment.
 As long as the wind strength is somewhere in the 'light to moderate' range, which most of the time, it is.

 Let me briefly list 4 different types of flying which can be particularly fun to do with a single-line kite!
-Like the home-made Delta over there.
+Like the home-made Delta down there.

 With a mid-sized kite, a wide age range can take part in the